ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/create-map-index.markdown

 ![Figure 6.
 Spatial Field Options](images/create-map-index-6.png "Figure-6: Spatial Field Options")

-* **Spatial Field (Index Entry)**
+* **Spatial Field**
   Spatial searches allow you to search using geographical data.
-  In order to be able to do such searches, a _spatial index entry_ has to be defined.
+  In order to be able to do such searches, a _spatial index field_ has to be defined.

 * **CreateSpatialField()**
-  This method instructs RavenDB to use the provided longitude and latitude from the document field properties and create the spatial field (index entry) named _'Coordinates'_.
+  This method instructs RavenDB to use the provided longitude and latitude from the document field properties and create the spatial field named _'Coordinates'_.
   Spatial queries can then be made on the _'Coordinates'_ field.

 * **Spatial Type**
   RavenDB supports both the _'Geography'_ and _'Cartesian'_ systems.

 * **Spatial Indexing Strategy**
-  The strategy determines the format of the indexed term values.
+  _'Strategy'_ determines the format of the indexed term values.
   The following indexing strategies are supported:
   • Bounding box
   • Geohash prefix tree